 The preparation recipe is quite easy.
 The coffee can be made either with a cocktail shaker or an appropriate mixer (e.g. a hand mixer).
-One or two teaspoons of coffee, sugar to taste and a little water are blended to form a brownish foam, which is poured into a tall glass.
-To this, add cold water and ice cubes, and, optional, milk – typically evaporated milk.
-The glass is served with a straw.
+One or two teaspoons of coffee, sugar to taste, and a little water are blended to form a brownish foam, which is poured into a tall glass.
+To this, add cold water and ice cubes, and, if desired, milk—typically evaporated milk.
+The coffee is served with a straw.

 Ever since its first commercial launch in 1979, Greek Frappe has been symbolically and visually connected to the easy-going and careless summertime for Greeks.

 This iconic connection and the frappe’s unique ability to maintain its quality longer through the heat than any other beverage, has resulted in the myth of the frappé being a symbol of a lazy day on the beach during the iconic Greek summertime.